Our Price Setting and Listing Policies

 Regulatory Burdon on Vacation Renting

-Topping all this, the Transient Occupancy Taxes (TOT) charged by Sonoma County and the Town of Truckee are ever-increasing and ever more complicated to administer, while they arguably do not benefit our renting guests in any tangible way.
+Topping all this, the Transient Occupancy Taxes (TOT) charged by Sonoma County (for Casa Pacis) and the Town of Truckee (for Alta Vista Chalet) are ever-increasing and ever more complicated to administer, while they arguably do not benefit our renting guests in any tangible way.
 In addition, expensive and unreasonably cumbersome STR licensing procedures have been introduced that appear to have only one intended purpose, which is to discourage vacation home renting altogether, favoring the established hotel sector.
 Sonoma County instituted mandatory vacation rental licensing on 4/11/2025.
-To get this license is — to express it mildly — ridiculously complicated and expensive.
-We actually complied, but — without knowing any actual statistics — we can only assume that many owners of vacation homes did not comply, and they either continue to offer their homes in the market as they did for years or decades before, but now legally non-conforming, or they resigned and withdrew from the market, making vacation rentals more scarce.
+To get this license is — to express it mildly — nonsensically complicated and expensive.
+We complied, but — without knowing any actual statistics — we can only assume that many owners of vacation homes in the county do not comply, and they either continue to offer their homes in the market as they did for years or decades before, but now legally non-conforming, or they resigned and withdrew from the market, making vacation rentals more scarce — which does not serve the goal to make access to the beauty of our country affordable.

 Additionally, the requirements and mechanics for the quarterly TOT tax returns have become so convoluted that typical hosts can no longer do this accounting themselves and must contract it out to expensive accountants.
-Particular hurdles are that Airbnb, and now also VRBO, must now collect and pay the TOT directly to Sonoma County, which makes the reconciliation of quarterly rental finances for hosts even more convoluted and, thus, time consuming and expensive.
+Particular hurdles are that Airbnb and VRBO must now collect and pay the TOT directly to Sonoma County, which makes the reconciliation of quarterly rental finances for hosts even more convoluted and, thus, time consuming and expensive.

 Upgrading and Repairs